harshalpatil2012/DevUtils/Git-BitBucket/Stash-Branches/README.md

 Before running the script, ensure that you have the following:

-- Python installed on your computer.
+- Python installed on  computer.
 You can download it from [python.org](https://www.python.org/downloads/).
 - The `requests` library installed.
 You can install it using `pip` by running: